tristaaan/AlgPainter/README.md

 # AlgPainter

-A [Vue.js](https://vuejs.org/) canvas component which draws a last layer cube diagram.
+A [Vue.js](https://vuejs.org/) canvas component which draws last layer cube diagrams.

 ## Usage

+Simple parameters:

+- `width`: Set the width *and* height of the diagram.
+- `auf`: String, adjust upper face, appends a move to the end of the algorithm.
+- `bw`: Generate a black and white diagram.

 ### Algorithm
 This is a simplest way to generate a diagram, just give it an algorithm!
 A cube model will compute the pattern for you, for some algorithms an adjust upper face (AUF) may be necessary.
 You can combine these with arrows too.
-Wide moves must be in the WCA format, not lowercase.
-Rotations not currently supported.
+Wide moves must be in the WCA format (Rw Uw' Fw2 etc), not lowercase.

 ```html
 <alg moves="R U R' U R U2 R'"></alg>